Pajaree-W/STDApp/README.md

 # How to run STDapp

-STDapp use netbean to run & compile.
+STDapp use netbean to run & compile download >> "STDapp Project.zip"